natecostello/van_two_point_oh/blog/2022-11-3-starlink/starlink.md

 Starlink Motor Mod:
 [This page has good info](https://www.facebook.com/groups/Starlinktogo/permalink/409284207818149).
 The author suggests 5" x 5" for hole location for a 3/4" hole.
 He also suggests using red and black wires to wire in the switch.

-[This video](https://youtu.be/kCOgG6daDVE?t=187) goes with  hole located 5" x 5" along contour from edges with 1" hole.
+[This video](https://youtu.be/kCOgG6daDVE?t=187) goes with a hole located 5" x 5" along contour from edges with 1" hole.

 [This comment](https://www.facebook.com/photo.php?fbid=10158932786661334&set=p.10158932786661334&type=3) suggests connector is located 4" from bottom and 4.75" from edge.